Editor's choice: LendingClub personal loans

 You can use most personal loans to cover the cost of any legitimate personal item, including that new jet ski.
-You can typically find a lender offering between $2,000 and $100,000 with repayment terms ranging from one to seven years.
+You can typically find a lender offering between $2,000 to $100,000 with repayment terms ranging from one to seven years.

 Some lenders may even be able to have you approved immediately and the loan settled the next day.
 With years of experience providing loans to consumers for a variety of large purchases, lenders know which terms will fit your circumstances and preferences.